Canarc Resources Corp. TSX-V:CCM - OTC-BB:CRCUF

 Geology and Gold Mineralization

-Gold is occluded in finely disseminated arsenopyrite that permeates the silica/sericite/fuchsite-altered wall rocks of almost barren quartz-carbonate veins.
-The white quartz-carbonate veins developed late in the mineralizing hydrothermal system and are a dilutant.
-Rare free gold occurs in some late quartz/stibnite veins and is likely the result of the scavenging of gold from the earlier arsenopyrite mineralization during stibnite deposition.
+Gold occurs in finely disseminated arsenopyrite that permeates the silica/sericite/fuchsite-altered wall rocks of almost barren quartz-carbonate veins.
+The white quartz-carbonate veins developed late in the mineralizing hydrothermal system and remobilized rare free gold into some late quartz/stibnite veins.

 Gold mineralization occurs along three major vein sets: